Full Package for Lyres – Plectrum, Telamon, Bridges and Gut Strings for Ancient Replica Instruments

 This hand-strap is ideal to be used on one our ancient replica lyres, but it can be purchased by players that own an ancient replica string instrument by other luthiers too!

-Needles to say that no animal was harmed during the manufacturing process of our hand-straps.
+Needless to say that no animal was harmed during the manufacturing process of our hand-straps.
 Due to their natural material, Luthieros gut strings are limited and can become unavailable at any time.